gridlocdev/v/TESTS.md

 ## `.github/workflows/ci.yml`

-This is a Github Actions configuration file, that runs various CI tests in the main V repository, for example:
+This is a GitHub Actions configuration file, that runs various CI tests in the main V repository, for example:

 * `v vet vlib/v` - run a style checker.